-The Deep-sleep mode is based on the SLEEPDEEP mode of the Cortex[®]-M4.
+The Deep-sleep mode is based on the SLEEPDEEP mode of the Cortex®-M4.
 In Deep-sleep mode, all clocks in the 1.2V domain are off, and all of IRC8M, IRC48M, HXTAL and PLLs are disabled.
 The contents of SRAM and registers are preserved.
 The LDO can operate normally or in low power mode depending on the LDOLP bit in the PMU_CTL register.
-Before entering the Deep-sleep mode, it is necessary to set the SLEEPDEEP bit in the Cortex[®]-M4 System Control Register, and clear the STBMOD bit in the PMU_CTL register.
+Before entering the Deep-sleep mode, it is necessary to set the SLEEPDEEP bit in the Cortex®-M4 System Control Register, and clear the STBMOD bit in the PMU_CTL register.
 Then, the device enters the Deep-sleep mode after a WFI or WFE instruction is executed.
 If the Deep-sleep mode is entered by executing a WFI instruction, any interrupt from EXTI lines can wake up the system.
-If it is entered by executing a WFE instruction, any wakeup event from EXTI lines can wake up the system, refer to Cortex[®]-M4 Technical Reference Manual).
+If it is entered by executing a WFE instruction, any wakeup event from EXTI lines can wake up the system (If SEVONPEND is 1, any interrupt from EXTI lines can wake up the system, refer to Cortex®-M4 Technical Reference Manual).
 When exiting the Deep-sleep mode, the IRC8M is selected as the system clock.
 Notice that an additional wakeup delay will be incurred if the LDO operates in low power mode.